klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

         Write-Host "Enough $targetSkuId licenses available ($availableLicenses) for users: $($userIds.Count)."
     }

-    #Check if each user to be migrated is in expected state
+    # Check if each user to be migrated is in an expected state.
     $usersOK = 0
     $usersNotOK = 0
     foreach($userId in $userIds)